"During the night the Peonie spends medicine and healing, during the day the beautiful “Rose with no thorns” is protected by a jealous bird."

 For over a millenium, plant motifs in the form of vines, leaves, flowers, fruits, and trees were most frequently used in the art of the Islamic world.
 Art was merged and expressed in the many facets of the healing arts as a supreme, divine form of artistry.
 Architecture, gardening, medicine, decorative arts, all were destined to merge into the "fine art of Islamic art", that is to enlighten and heal the mind and spirit.

 Traditionally, living creatures and humans are very rarely depicted in Islamic art.
-The key metaphysical justification is that Islamic art rather depicts the inner reality of phenomena with special focus on illumination and healing.
+The key metaphysical justification is that Islamic art rather depicts the inner reality of phenomena with special focus on the subtle realms, illumination and healing.